ianng105/HealthyPal-/README.md

 4.share new post

 In this page, you can choose an image from you device and write a caption for your post.
-Press share you will go back the home page and see you post there.
+Press share you will go back the home page and see you post there (which implements the create operation of crud of the post model).If the calories you have consumed are less than the minimum calories intake per meal according to your goal, the top right hand corner of your latest post will says unhealthy.
+If your calories intake within your minimum and maximum intake per meal , the system will said that it is healthy.Else, the system said fat.

+5.user profile
+To update and delete posts and user information, you have to press the button with your avatar on the top right hand corner and go to the user profile page.
+There you can edit your avatar, caption and delete your account( which has implement update and delete operation of crud of user model and delete operation of post and body's data as well.As once the user account is deleted,all the posts and body information of user will be deleted).
+For posts, it shows all the post you have shared(which implement read operation) , you can update their image and caption or delete it(which implements update abd delete operation of post.

+6.update body information

+If you want to update your body information, you can press the body information button on the left hand side of your home page and you can see your current data.
+Then you can change each data field directly, press submit and your data is updated (which implement read and update operation of body's data).

+7.logout
+To logout, there is a button on left bottom corner in the home page.Press it then you are good to go.

+# Resful CRUD service
+The restful crud service are focusing on operation of post

+1.create
+user have to input the username, calories and caption of their post

+2.read
+user have to input the username and it displays a list of posts that user has shared

+3.update
+user have to fill in the post id, in the request body, fill in the calories and caption content that would like to update

+4.Delete
+user have to fill in the post id only and the operation will success